 Western European and Others Regional Group (WEOG)

-National Australia IGF was organized in 2012 year.
+The national Australia IGF was organized in 2012.
 Its main aim is to create a unique space for different stakeholder groups to gather and discuss issues pertaining to the Internet in Australia.

 Austria national IGF was established in 2015 year.
 It aims at creating an open discussion platform for representatives of different stakeholder groups on all relevant issues related to the management and further development of the Internet.